iansui/ee451_project/Submission/README.txt

     -mpi-dynamic.sl can be modified to run the test with different parameters, or with diffrent resources allocation time, or with different number of computing nodes(workers)

     For example:
-    srun --ntasks=${SLURM_NTASKS} ./mpi-dynamic 1 2 50 > mpi-dynamic-output.txt
+    srun --ntasks=${SLURM_NTASKS} --mpi=pmi2 ./mpi-dynamic 1 2 50 > mpi-dynamic-output.txt
     // this would run it with seed size = 1, sample times = 2, and block size = 50

 MPI Graph Partition Implementation:
     -Run "sbatch graph-partition.sl" to submit the job to be run on HPC using slurm

-    -The default seed size and sample times to run are both 10
+    -The default seed size and sample times to run are both 1

-    -The output would be stored in mpi-dynamic-output.txt
+    -The output would be stored in graph-partition-output.txt

-    -mpi-dynamic.sl can be modified to run the test with different parameters, or with diffrent resources allocation time, or with different number of computing nodes(workers)
+    -graph-partition.scan be modified to run the test with different parameters, or with diffrent resources allocation time, or with different number of computing nodes(workers)

     For example:
-    srun --ntasks=${SLURM_NTASKS} ./mpi-dynamic 1 2 50 > mpi-dynamic-output.txt
+    srun --ntasks=${SLURM_NTASKS} --mpi=pmi2 ./graph-partition 1 2 > graph-partition-output.txt
-    // this would run it with seed size = 1, sample times = 2, and block size = 50
+    // this would run it with seed size = 1, sample times = 2